Dulakshi-dev/neurascan/README.md

 ---

+## Challenges & Notes

+**Transformers version mismatch** — the model silently loaded with random weights after a library upgrade renamed ViT's internal attention modules.
+Every parameter key mismatched, `strict=False` swallowed the errors, and predictions were wrong with no visible indication.
+Fixed by downgrading to the version used during training and switching to `from_pretrained()` to load architecture and weights as a matched unit.

+**Azure Static Web Apps unavailable** — Static Web Apps only deploys to five fixed regions, none of which overlap with this subscription's allowed regions.
+The frontend was instead containerized with nginx and deployed as a second Container App, matching the backend's deployment pattern.

+**Ingress port configuration** — Azure Container Apps requires the ingress target port and container health probe ports to match the application's actual listening port.
+Mismatches cause silent "Activation failed" errors with no clear log output.
+The nginx frontend listens on port 80; the FastAPI backend on port 7860.

+**Docker build context** — `.dockerignore` excludes `node_modules` to prevent locally-installed Windows binaries from overwriting the correct Linux versions built inside the container, a subtle source of runtime failures when building on Windows for Linux containers.

+---

 ## Disclaimer

 This tool is intended for research and educational purposes only.
 It is not a substitute for professional medical diagnosis.
 Always consult a qualified medical professional for any health concerns.